acanimal/Openlayers-Cookbook/README.md

 * Source code updated to use Dojo 1.8 syntax (using HTML5 <code>data</code> attribute) instead old one (non standar <code>dojoType</code>).
 * Source code highlighted via [CodeMirror](http://codemirror.net/) project.
+* Use of relative paths to load data files (attached to the project).

 ### Version 1.0